-Financing costs, net were \$55,370 for the nine months ended September 30, 2014 compared with \$24,360 for the nine months ended September 30, 2013.
-In the 2013 comparative period there was a \$17,591 credit recorded primarily relating to the change in fair value of the Muzak contingent consideration.
-In 2014 the contingent consideration was finalized and no additional cost was recorded.
-Additionally, the nine months ended September 30, 2014 include \$13,476 in costs related to the extinguishment of the 2011 First Lien Credit Facilities and the fees and costs associated with the 2014 First Lien Credit Facilities.
-Interest expense was relatively flat year over year at \$40,435 for the 2014 period compared to \$39,448 for the 2013 period.
-The impact of the prior year credit related to the contingent Muzak consideration liability and the 2014 charges recognized related to the First Lien refinancing explain most of the \$31,010 increase in the year over year comparison.
+Financing costs, net were \$70,057 for the year ended December 31, 2014 compared with \$38,279 for the year ended December 31, 2013.
+Financing costs include interest expense, change in fair value of financial instruments, change in fair value of contingent consideration, costs of settlement of credit facilities, and other finance costs.
+In the 2013 comparative period there was a \$17,554 credit recorded primarily relating to the change in fair value of the Muzak contingent consideration.
+In 2014 the Muzak contingent consideration was finalized and no additional cost was recorded.
+Additionally, the year ended December 31, 2014 includes \$13,512 in costs related to the extinguishment of the 2011 First Lien Credit Facilities and the fees and costs associated with entering into the 2014 First Lien Credit Facilities.
+Interest expense was \$54,131 for the 2014 period compared to \$52,863 for the 2013 period.
+The 2014 increase reflects the higher balance outstanding on the First Lien Credit Facility as a result of the refinancing.
+The impact of the prior year credit related to the contingent Muzak consideration liability and the 2014 charges recognized related to the First Lien refinancing explain most of the \$31,778 increase in the year over year comparison.